Visitor information

 For Nagai, jewellery is never isolated – her stagings, such as the legendary installation at the Lenbachhaus in 1979, turned presentation itself into an artistic statement and opened up a dialogue between cultures.

-She received the Bavarian State Prize and the Herbert Hoffmann Prize in 1976 and the Design Prize of the City of Munich in 2005.
+She was awarded the Bavarian State Prize and the Herbert-Hofmann-Prize in 1976 and the Design Prize of the City of Munich in 2005.
 International exhibitions, works in museums and her diverse teaching activities in Germany, Austria and Japan underline her importance.

 Nagai experimented with classical and Japanese goldsmithing techniques, transferred painterly principles to metal and created objects of timeless elegance.
 Her work is thus a significant contribution to the jewellery design of the 20. and 21st century that wants to be seen, admired and worn.